Hi, I’m Karl! I’m a Software Engineer.

 During my time at Relic I also had the opportunity to attend a few conference, and spoke at the Canadian Games Conference 2011 in a panel, which was captured on video here.

-In August 2012 I decided to join the game design consultancy Adrian Crook & Associates as a Lead Programmer, which probably could now be described as a game development consultancy, since they have me as an engineer now.
-Since then I’ve been working on internal and client iOS projects, as well as PlayRank, our own start-up social second-screen sports mobile app.
+In August 2012 I decided to join the game design consultancy Adrian Crook & Associates as a Lead Programmer.
+I worked on on internal and client iOS projects, as well as PlayRank, their own start-up social second-screen sports mobile app.
 In short, think of it as ‘twitter for sports’.